To Get What You Want, First Admit You Want It

 - What is your ideal weight and fitness level?

-- What is the ideal family you envision?
+- What is your ideal family?

-- What is your ideal life partner?
+- What is your ideal relationship?

 - How about other areas of your life?
 What are your ideal visions for them?

-For all these areas, are you living out your ideal visions?
-If not, first start by admitting your truest desires.
-Stop lying to yourself and denying what you want.
-You’ll never get what you want that way.
-Only after being fully honest with yourself, then can you start working on how to bring them to life (by using ESPER).
-While the road may not be easy, the most important thing is this will finally set you on your path toward living your real dreams. 🙂
+If not, start first by admitting your true desires.
+Don’t lie to yourself and pretend that you’re okay with everything.
+You’ll never get your goals that way.
+Only by being fully honest with yourself, can you then work on bringing your goals to life.
+While the road may not be easy, admitting your true desires will set you on your path to your real dreams. 🙂